 The journey begins!
 I officially started my blog, Plain Jane Lifestyle.
 I switched from the free Wordpress.com platform to self-hosting with Siteground (affiliate) and using WordPress.org (Affiliate) Check out my blog post that explains how start your blog, pick out your name and get hosting here.

 I had my first blog post “go viral” with over 3,500 pins and shares on Pinterest.
 My blog post What Every Blogger Needs To Know About Blogging Legally and it continues to be one of my top read posts.
 What made this post successful was that it added value to my readers with helpful information and I had an interview with a successful blogger/attorney that provided great information.
 She was already an established professional blogger with a great following so when she helped promote the blog post on her end it really increased the amount of viewers to my site.

 January 2018 –

-I joined Tailwind (affiliate) and wrote a post titled How Tailwind Helped Me Increase My Viewers By 6000% With A Small Following.
-Joining Tailwind really helped me broaden my audience reach and gain more readers to my website.
+I joined Tailwind and by joining it really helped me broaden my audience reach and gain more readers to my website.